geofmureithi/apalis/README.md

 - Runtime agnostic - Use tokio, smol etc.
 - Optional Web interface to help you manage your jobs.

-Apalis job processing is powered by [`tower::Service`] which means you have access to the [`tower`] middleware.
+apalis job processing is powered by [`tower::Service`] which means you have access to the [`tower`] middleware.

-Apalis has support for
+apalis has support for

 - Redis
 - SQlite